hamkerlab/DL_for_practitioners/README.md

 ## Notebooks

-0. Qickstart to PyTorch
+1. Qickstart to PyTorch
-1. Introduction to deep learning
+2.1 Introduction to multilayer perceptron (MLP)
-2. Introduction to convolutional neural networks (including ResNet)
+2.2 Introduction to convolutional neural networks (CNN) 2.3 CNN with Imagenette
+2.4 ResNet